CatherineP37/Project_2/README.md

 As a game player, I want the chance to play the game again after completing it

-## Wireframes
+## Low fidelity wireframes

-Here are some of the low fidelity wireframes for the mobile screens:
+Here are some of the low fidelity wireframes:

 ![Wireframes](assets/images/wireframes.png)